json-schema-org/json-schema-spec/PROCESS.md

 The appropriate vocabulary meta-schema in the `main` branch is updated to include a subschema that validates the feature's syntax requirements.
 This will be made available with the next release.

-The published meta-schema (for the current release) will have the keyword removed.
+Upon publication of the new release, the meta-schema for the lapsed release will have the keyword removed.

 The appropriate tests are incorporated into the main suite.